Python Variables

 Multiple Assignments

-You can assign values to multiple variables in one line.
+You can assign multiple variables in one line to keep your code concise.

 x, y, z = 5, 10, 15 print(x, y, z) # Output: 5 10 15 # Assigning the same value to multiple variables a = b = c = 100 print(a, b, c) # Output: 100 100 100